Coffee is like a good friend who roots for you, boosts your mood, and gives you the energy to enjoy the day.

 We decaffeinate our beans using the Mountain Water Process, a unique process in which green coffee beans are soaked in pure mountain water to remove caffeine molecules without the use of chemical solvents.

 (PS: Decaf coffee is never completely caffeine-free.
 However, where regular coffee contains nearly 100mg of caffeine per cup, there's only about 7mg of caffeine in most decafs.
-This is equivalent to a small square of dark chocolate, and not enough to become dependent or lead to any negative side effects for most people.)
+This is equivalent to a small square of dark chocolate, and not enough to become dependent or lead to any negative effects for most people.)

 Finally, you can drink your precious coffee guilt-free—day or night!